ELIXIR-IIB-training/website/_posts/2017-09-27-RNA-seq-Salerno.md

 <br>

 **FEE:**
-The fee will cover attendance to lectures and practicals, coffee breaks, lunches and dinners.
+The fee will cover attendance to lectures and practicals, coffee breaks and lunches.
 The participants are expected to pay their own travel and accommodation costs:
 - candidates from a bioinformatics lab from one of the ELIXIR-IIB member institutions (see the list at the bottom): **120 euros**
 - other candidates: **160 euros**